CoolguyTC/Astro/README.md

 - Add knockback.
 - Fix tile shadow parity.
 - Re-do/fix older sprites.
 - Make certain keybinds more obvious to new players.
+(Some sort of quick tutorial)
 - Add shadows to better distinguish elevation layers.
 - Allow the player to climb in diagonal corners.
 - Highlight interactable objects in the reach of the player.